ZheBaL/TheCopperAmalgam/README.md

 # TheCopperAmalgam
-The Copper Amalgam, a mod for Terraria using tModLoader
+The Copper Amalgam, a mod for Terraria using tModLoader.